SoleraFinance/solera-avs-hackathon/README.md

 Open a new terminal, cd to the repository folder and run the following:

 * `cd solera`
-* Lock collateral on one chain and see the stable coins minted on another one
+* Lock collateral on one chain and see the stablecoins minted on another one

 ```
 npx hardhat --network localhost lockCollateral --contract 0x70e0bA845a1A0F2DA3359C97E0285013525FFC49 --amount 2 --receiver 0x70997970C51812dc3A010C7d01b50e0d17dc79C8 --dstchainid 42161